+(Geneva, 1980; amended at Melbourne, 1988)
-(a) that new equipment should be capable of automatic performance of functions that would normally require an operator;

-(b) that those operator functions that involve repetitive work or idle waiting on the part of an operator should be considered most immediately for automation of a terminal;

-(c) that one of the most straightforward operator functions that could benefit from automatic assistance is the clearing of a call;

-(d) that conditions for automatic establishments of calls are laid down in Recommendation U.40 [1] whereas this Recommendation assumes that an operator is present to initiate the calling condition;

-that the following procedure should be adopted for new equipment to assist operators by automatically providing a clearing down procedure following automatic transmission of a message.
+- (a) that new equipment should be capable of automatic performance of functions that would normally require an operator; - (b) that those operator functions that involve repetitive work or idle waiting on the part of an operator should be considered most immediately for automation of a terminal; - (c) that one of the most straightforward operator functions that could benefit from automatic assistance is the clearing of a call; - (d) that conditions for automatic establishments of calls are laid down in Recommendation U.40 [1] whereas this Recommendation assumes that an operator is present to initiate the calling condition, that the following procedure should be adopted for new equipment to assist operators by automatically providing a clearing down procedure following automatic transmission of a message.

-1 The activation of this automatic procedure should be under the control of the operator, so that either manual control, or automatic control, can be selected according to the requirements of a particular call.

-2 It is assumed that connection to the desired subscriber has already been established, and that the correctness of this connection has been confirmed by examination of the answer-back sequence received from the called subscriber.

-3 It is also assumed that the message to be transmitted is ready for release to line via the automatic transmitter.

-4 The subsequent procedure may be described as a series of steps as follows:

-- a) Operate the special control that initiates the following automatic transmission and clearing procedure. - b) (Optional, according to national requirements).
+- 1 The activation of this automatic procedure should be under the control of the operator, so that either manual control, or automatic control, can be selected according to the requirements of a particular call. - It is assumed that connection to the desired subscriber has already been established, and that the correctness of this connection has been confirmed by examination of the answer-back sequence received from the called subscriber. - 3 It is also assumed that the message to be transmitted is ready for release to line via the automatic transmitter. - 4 The subsequent procedure may be described as a series of steps as follows: - a) Operate the special control that initiates the following automatic transmission and clearing procedure. - b) (Optional, according to national requirements).
 The equipment transmits a WRU signal in order to obtain a sample of the answer-back sequence of the called subscriber.
-This sequence is stored for subsequent checking.

-Note - If step b) is not implemented it may be desirable to modify the subsequent procedure.
+This sequence is stored for subsequent checking. - Note If step b) is not implemented it may be desirable to modify the subsequent procedure.
 For example, step h) may also be eliminated, with corresponding changes to step g) and step k).
-Also, if this check procedure is not considered to be necessary, it may be desirable to reduce the period of alarm in step m) to less than 30 seconds before the terminal automatically clears the call.

-- c) Automatic transmission is started. - d) At any time during the automatic transmission the detection of incoming signals, or transmission failure, will cause an alarm to be raised, as at step l).
-Automatic transmission will also be stopped.
-If the incoming signals are not sustained, but consist of only an isolated pulse or a single spurious character, the automatic transmission may be resumed after a maximum delay of one second.
-The alarm may continue until clearance of the call.
+Also, if this check procedure is not considered to be necessary, it may be desirable to reduce the period of alarm in step m) to less than 30 seconds before the terminal automatically clears the call. - c) Automatic transmission is started. - d) At any time, automatic transmission may be stopped by either the detection of incoming teleprinter signals or the forced clearing of the call.
+In the latter case an alarm should be given and then the call should be re-established by the operator.
+However, if the connection is still established but the automatic transmission has stopped, an alarm should be given to the operator.
+If the alarm is cleared by the operator within 30 seconds, proceed to step n) else step m).
+Automatic transmission may be resumed after a delay of 1 second.
+If the transmission includes a TDM system with loop back facilities, (refer to Recommendation R.101, § 3.6.2 b)), this condition may continue for a period of 5 to 7 seconds.

-Note - Transmission failure may be detected as, for example, failure of paper tape feed or loss of transmitted signals.